 Utah law prohibits anyone under the age of 21 from drinking "a drop" of alcohol.
 When an under-aged person is stopped by a police officer, their vehicle may be impounded if the driver has been drinking, even if the driver's blood alcohol level is lower than Utah’s standard for a DUI.
 The owner of a vehicle impounded under the "Not A Drop" law is subject to the same procedure as other "DUI" impounds.
 The owner of the vehicle is still the one required to obtain the release.

-Utah law requires the Division of Motor Vehicles to collect a $350 impound administrative fee prior to releasing any vehicle that is impounded during an arrest for driving under the influence.
+Utah law requires the Division of Motor Vehicles to collect an impound administrative fee prior to releasing any vehicle that is impounded during an arrest for driving under the influence.
 The DMV will refund the fee ONLY if the vehicle owner provides evidence or documentation for one of the following situations: